-To display the contents of the directory you are currently in, on Linux and Mac, use the ls command.
-When you type ls, the command line looks at the folder you are in, and then “lists” the files and folders inside it.
+Use the ls command to display the contents of the directory you are currently in on Linux and Mac.
+When you type ls, the command line looks at the folder you are in and then “lists” the files and folders inside it.

 ls command has several more options.
-Here are three common options:
+Here are three standard options:

-Use ls -a to list all files contents, including hidden files and directories.
-Files started with a dot are hidden, and don’t appear when using ls alone.
+Use ls -a to list all file contents, including hidden files and directories.
+Files started with a dot are hidden and don’t appear when using ls alone.

 The -l option lists files and directories as a table.
 There are four rows and seven columns separated by spaces.
 Here’s what each column means: